davidgundry/explicit-instructions/design/pre-registration.md

 ### Manipulated Variable

-We will manipulate the information and instructions given to participants at the start of the experiment.
+We will manipulate the information and instructions given to participants at the start and throughout the experiment.
 There were two conditions:

 **With Instruction**: In the with-instruction condition, participants will be given the following instruction before playing the game: "While you are playing this game, enter words in the order that feels most grammatically correct to you."
+On each level the instruction will be shown "Enter words in the order that feels most grammatically correct"

 **Without Instruction**: In the without-instruction condition, participants will be given the following instruction before playing the game: "Play this game however you like."
+They will not be shown an instruction on each level

 ### Measured Variables

 **Accuracy**: Accuracy will be measured as the proportion of data collected that corresponds to standard English word order.
-It will be calculated for each player from the last 16 inputs made by the player.
+It will be calculated for each player from the last 10 inputs made by the player.

 **Enjoyment**: Enjoyment will be measured using the Intrinsic Motivation Inventory: Enjoyment Subscale.
 (Deci and Ryan, n.d.)